What is the difference between a website, microsite, landing page and mobile phone app?

 About Us Page

-and more to count as per the requirement of the industry and the company specifically.
+... and many more depending upon the requirement of the industry & the company specifically.

-All these pages are interconnected and the audience can travel internally to each page separately by clicking on the menu buttons.
+All these pages are interconnected and the audience can travel internally to each page by clicking on the menu buttons.
 A website gives you the freedom of having a specific address and a highly personalized form of online space on the internet.
 It is like your live product / service e-catalogue.

-You could showcase the depth of your thoughts behind the brand or even the glorious history of your family business.
+You could showcase the depth of your thoughts behind the brand (Mission and Vision) or even the glorious history of your family business (Brand Story).
 The idea revolves around engaging the audience which has landed on your digital shop due to some intention of either getting a reference or giving you business.
 Both ways, it is your first impression on a person you haven't met yet.
-Our primary research conducted on approximately 1,000 sample across India indicates that more than 50% of people develop their first impression of the company through a website.
+Our primary research conducted on a sample size of approximately1000 people across India indicates that more than 50% of people develop their first impression of the company through a website.
 It should be tastefully designed and worth it.

-Radisson Hotels has a website at the brand level, depicting the brand itself and its subsidiaries.
+Marriott Hotels has a website at the brand level, depicting the brand itself and its subsidiaries.
 Link to the Brand Website.

-But when you book a hotel in Pune, you go to that hotel's separate microsite to scroll on each page about the services offered and the discounts available not on the brand's mother website.
+But when you book a hotel in Pune, you go to that hotel's separate microsite to scroll on each page about the services offered and the discounts available, not on the brand's mother website.
 Link to the Microsite of JW Marriott, Pune.

-There is a brand website of Microsoft as well but if you want to purchase a Microsoft product like Office 365, you will have to go to the Office 365 Microsite where all the pages will be dedicated to the product line, length, and depth.
+There is a brand website of Microsoft as well, on this link, but if you want to purchase a Microsoft product like Office 365, you will have to go to the Office 365 Microsite, on this link where all the pages will be dedicated to the product line, length, and depth.

 A landing page is technically any page where the audience lands on but in this context, we are referring to a stand-alone landing page.
-Before you use this as a website for your company, think again over why you need a website in the first place?
-If it is for a business, you need to have separate pages for the display of your products or services.
-In case it is just for running ads on Social Media, your hobby or part-time business can be appreciated by many but not seen as a real business in a big market.
-A website is a seal of trust of a brand.
+Before you use this as a website for your company, think again about why you need a website in the first place?
+If it is for a business, you need to have separate pages for showcasing your products or services to give better clarity to your audience.
+A website is a seal of trust for a brand.

-On the landing page, usually, you have mostly all broad information about the advertised offering and only one link attached, that of a Lead Generation Form.
-The second way out is to only go back or close the tab.
-This is done with the intention of giving the audience full information and at the same time, not to let the audience go anywhere else but only fill a lead in case they are interested.
-Subsequently, the leads are nurtured by calling them on the number they submitted.
-A landing page can be on the same or different domain name but is never linked to any page on the website.
+On the landing page usually, you have broad information about the advertised offering and only one link attached, that of a Lead Generation Form.
+The second way out is to only go back or closing the tab.
+This is done with the intention of giving the audience full information in one place itself and not let the audience go anywhere else except filling a lead if interested.
+Subsequently, the leads are nurtured by calling them on the number they submit.
+A landing page can be on the same or a different domain name but it is never linked to any page on the website.

-A mobile app is a step towards hyper personalisation, from the brand to the user.
+A mobile app is a step towards hyper-personalization, from the brand to the user.
 Loosely an app is recommended for those businesses whose trade requires heavy data exchange, high footfall (more users like eCommerce), or complex backstage calculations.

 The basic reasons for a brand to consider having an app are:

-It gives you speedy loads and better experience in the ecosystem.
-If you browse any product through the app on Amazon, it will load faster and work smoother due to the saved data on your memory card specifically for this function.
+It gives you speedy loads in the ecosystem.
+If you browse any product through the Amazon mobile app, it will load faster and work smoother due to the saved data on your memory card specifically for this function.

-If your online shop is going to have a bigger and more complex product matrix like the range of women's clothing (sarcastically), your App might be able to give ease of access through personalisation in reach of buttons for better search.
+If your online shop is going to have a bigger and more complex product matrix like the range of women's clothing, your app might be able to give ease of access through personalization in the user interface for a better overall experience.

-An app is recommended when you have a bigger audience base who come back again and again, frequently (not weekly but almost daily) or aim to have one in near future.
-Why else would a brand make an investment which is not even being used, it would be smarter to stick to a mobile friendly website otherwise.
+An app is recommended when you have a bigger audience base, who come back frequently (not weekly but almost daily).
+Why else would a brand make an investment which is not even being used?
+Otherwise, it would be smarter to stick to a mobile-friendly website.

-With this we end our short summary about the differences between a website, a microsite, a landing page and an application.
+With this we end our short summary about the differences between a website, microsite, landing page and mobile application.
 This blog will also be featured as a video log in near future but from SEO point of view, we need to put it here too.
 Because, if we don't practice ourselves, how will we consult you?